fieldtrip/website/development/realtime/modulareeg.md

 ## Native MATLAB implementation

+{% include markup/info %}
+The MATLAB implementation is mainly for educational and testing purposes.
+For proper real-time analyses we recommend you to use the standalone interface, which is faster and requires less system resources.
+{% include markup/end %}

 On Linux and macOS it is also possible to read from a serial port or bluetooth interface from within MATLAB.
 To help in decoding the communication protocol, i.e. the byte stream that is sent over the serial interface, we also made a MATLAB implementation.

-The MATLAB implementation can be found in "realtime/example/ft_realtime_modeegproxy".
+The MATLAB implementation can be found in **[ft_realtime_modeegproxy](https://github.com/fieldtrip/fieldtrip/blob/release/realtime/example/ft_realtime_modeegproxy)**.
 It reads the data from the serial interface and copies the first two channels to a FieldTrip [buffer](/development/realtime/buffer_overview).

 ## Serial port communication protocol

 The page <http://openeeg.sourceforge.net/doc/modeeg/firmware/modeeg-p2.c> describes the communication protocol as follows

     // Packet Format Version 2
     // 17-byte packets are transmitted from the ModularEEG at 256Hz,
     // using 1 start bit, 8 data bits, 1 stop bit, no parity, 57600 bits per second.
     // Minimial transmission speed is 256Hz _ sizeof(modeeg_packet) _ 10 = 43520 bps.

- struct modeeg_packet
+     struct modeeg_packet {
-{
         uint8_t sync0; // = 0xA5
         uint8_t sync1; // = 0x5A
         uint8_t version; // = 2
         uint8_t count; // packet counter.
 Increases by 1 each packet uint16_t data[6]; // 10-bit sample (= 0 - 1023) in big endian (Motorola) format
         uint8_t switches; // State of PD5 to PD2, in bits 3 to 0
     };

     // Note that data is transmitted in big-endian format.
     // By this measure together with the unique pattern in sync0 and sync1 it is guaranteed,
     // that re-sync (i.e after disconnecting the data line) is always safe.

 ## External links